 Osprey Kyte 36 pack for women is one from the series of 36, 46 and 66 liters.
 This is a great women’s specific pack suitable for day and overnight tours, or even for light weekend tours, and for travel.

 With the weight of only 1.45 kg and plenty of features so typical for Osprey, this is a great tool for any of the mentioned activities.
 The pack has been redesigned and version presented here is the latest one, from 2016.

-This is a top loading pack with the classic design: this implies a top lid which covers the entrance to the main compartment.
+This is a top-loading pack with the classic design: this implies a top lid that covers the entrance to the main compartment.
 So you have a collar with a cinch cord under the lid, the usual feature for such a construction.
 Here are the most important features:

 1. Fully adjustable suspension system